dome9/cloud-bots/README.md

 *status* is marked *Failed*

-*entity: id* is the id for the entity that failed the rule
+*entity: id* is the id (arn) for the entity that failed the rule

+NOTE: If the bot requires other properties of the entity, add them to the entity section.

 # Update CloudBots